Skip to main content

 Content Source Maps

-This technology enhances the standard response from Headless CMS when content is requested.
+This technology improves the standard response from Headless CMS when content is requested.
 In this scenario, we receive extra data along with the content itself, providing information on how the content is mapped to the fields and paths in the document schema from which it was obtained.
 This is required to later open these fields in Sanity Studio for editing.
 Sanity has developed a complete specification for the Content Source Maps format.
 It would be beneficial if this could be adopted by other Headless CMSs.

 Steganographic content appending